maxhbr/LDBcollector/md/HPND-sell-variant.md

 Comments on (easy) usability
 ----------------------------

--   this is actually the same as the x11-keith-packard (source:
+-   “this is actually the same as the x11-keith-packard” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/historical-sell-variant.yml "Scancode"))

 URLs